Rainwater killifish

-The rainwater killifish (Lucania parva) is a small silvery fish with yellow flashes and diamond shaped scales that is widespread from Cape Cod, Massachusetts, through to Tampico, Mexico.
-It is commonly found in large numbers in fresh to brackish estuarine environments.
-It feeds on tiny crustaceans, mosquito larvae, small worms, and mollusks.
-It can reach up to 62 mm (2.44 inches).
+The rainwater killifish (Lucania parva) is a small silvery fish with yellow flashes and diamond shaped scales that is widespread from Cape Cod, Massachusetts, through to Tampico, Mexico, with occurrences reported on the Yucatán peninsula.
+It is commonly found in large numbers in fresh to brackish estuarine environments, and inland in parts of New Mexico, Texas and Mexico.
+It feeds on various aquatic invertebrates.
+It can reach up to 7 cm total length.